Rodrigo Dias: Youth career

-Club career

-Cruzeiro
+Career

 After developing his football skills at the academy level, he gained his first professional contract in senior team of Cruzeiro.

-Tombense

 In 2016, Rodrigo signed with Tombense.

-Palmas

 After a short stint he then joined Palma.

-Uberaba

 In 2017, he then moved to Uberaba, and after playing five league matches moved to Democrata.

-Democrata

 In Democrata, he was involved in 15 matches and scored seven times.

-Tupi FC

 After an impressive season in Democrata, in 2018 Rodrigo was offered by Tupi.

-Nacional de Muriaé

 After a short stint in Tupi, he then moved to Nacional de Muriaé, where he got eight league matches, and after America RJ gave him a good offer he went to Rio.

-America RJ

 Rodrigo joined America RJ for a season long deal.

-Beira-Mar

 In June 2018, Rodrigo moved to Portugal and signed with Beira-Mar.
-He was the top scorer for Beira-Mar, scoring 20 goals in the league.
-After a successful season, he received offers from some Asian clubs.

-Quảng Nam

 In July 2019, Rodrigo signed with Vietnamese club Quảng Nam.

-Penang FC

 In 5 March 2024, Rodrigo signed for the Malaysian club Penang F.C. that currently playing in Malaysia Super League.